 AIDS is a combination of signs and symptoms which occur together due to the HIV infection as well as many other infections as a result of the immunodeficiency

 - Healthy adults usually have CD4+ T-cell counts of 1,000 or more

 - Aids and some HIV sufferers have less than 200 CD4+ T-cells

-HIV stands for Human Immunodeficiency Virus, the virus causes AIDS, and is an infection of the immune system which destroys the body’s ability to fight off infections.
-HIV may also enter a cell then remain quiet for a long time and drug therapy only destroys the active virus.
-HIV infects the cells (T Lymphocytes) of the immune system weakening the entire system.
+HIV stands for Human Immunodeficiency Virus, the virus that causes AIDS, and is an infection of the immune system which destroys the body’s ability to fight off infections.
+HIV may also enter a cell and then remain quiet for a long time.
+Drug therapy only destroys the active virus.
+HIV infects the cells (T Lymphocytes) of the immune system, thereby weakening the entire system.

 HIV has been located in fluids such as:

 - breast milk